leapmotion/Playground/README.md

-NightFlower
+Playground
 ===========

-A robotic hand.
-A flower at night.
+Dancing robots and flowers at night.